FlxVctr/RADICES/README.md

 It was developed first for a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
 A journal article describing the method and its results in detail is currently undergoing peer review.
 Until then you can [cite the software itself](https://doi.org/10.6084/m9.figshare.8864777).
 A preprint is available here: https://arxiv.org/abs/1908.07788

 (**PLEASE NOTE:** The language specification is not working as it did for our paper due to changes in the Twitter API.
-Now it uses the language of the last tweet by a user as determined by Twitter instead of the interface language.
-This might lead to less accurate results.)
+Now it uses the language of the last tweet (or optionally the last 200 tweets with a threshold fraction defined by you to avoid false positives) by a user as determined by Twitter instead of the interface language.
+This might lead to different results.)

 Please feel free to open an issue or comment if you have any questions.